-- educating the public to moderate demand; - encouraging the use of efficient technologies such as low flow shower heads, dual flush toilets, ±water efficientqdishwashers and washing machines; - reducing water loss from reticulated systems; - collection and use of rainwater and grey waterqat individual dwellings; and - the application of regulatory instruments at a national or TLA level to encourage moderation of demand.
+- educating the public to moderate demand; - encouraging the use of efficient technologies such as low flow shower heads, dual flush toilets, 'water efficient' dishwashers and washing machines; - reducing water loss from reticulated systems; - collection and use of rainwater and 'grey water' at individual dwellings; and - the application of regulatory instruments at a national or TLA level to encourage moderation of demand.

-The Local Government Act prevents TLAs from applying variable charges for the collection and processing of wastewater from domestic dwellings.
+The Local Government Act does not empower councils to apply variable charges for the collection and processing of wastewater from domestic dwellings.
 Council controlled organisations contracted to supply water services may require variable charges for this service.

-The average daily water use (per capita) across TLAs that apply volumetric charging for water supply is typically in the region of 200 litres.
+The average daily water use (per capita) across TLAs that apply volumetric charging for water supply averages 260 litres.
 This contrasts with figures of over 700 litres from some TLAs without metering and volumetric charging.

 The introduction of metering and volumetric charging will enable effective and cost efficient monitoring of domestic water use, including monitoring of variations in demand at different times of the year.
-Using this tool, Nelson City reported a 37% reduction in peak summer demand periods.
+Using this tool, Water Suppliers reported a 37% reduction in peak summer demand periods.